FStarLang/fstarlang.github.io/_posts/2016-09-30-introducing-kremlin.markdown

   operations are shown to implement the correct mathematical operations.
-- **Cryptographic properties.** By using a technique called "idealization", one can prove two versions of the same code: one that relies on cryptographic assumptions, such as "this function can be replaced by a deterministic function that returns random bytes"; and one that actually uses real cryptography instead of `Random.bytes()`.
+- **Cryptographic properties.** By using a technique called "idealization", one can prove two versions of the same code: one that relies on cryptographic assumptions, such as "this function can be replaced by a function that returns random bytes"; and one that actually uses real cryptography instead of `Random.bytes()`.
 The code branches on an `ideal` boolean; for cryptographic proof purposes, we consider the `ideal` case; for extraction